Menu Close

 Section Six: Proxies

-Voting by proxy is not allowed.
+Voting by proxy is not allowed under any circumstances.
 All voting will be limited to the eligible voters present at the meeting.

 Article V: Directors and Officers